A Children’s Book Review

 Of course it is.
 I think that any conscientious, decent parent will do their best to teach their children that being different is not just ok, but that it is a brilliant thing.

 Being different is what makes the world the amazing place it is.
 If we were all the same, thought the same, looked the same and behaved the same then society could not have got to where we are today.
 The creative types make the world look and sound beautiful, the scientific minds develop medicines and methods that save lives, the engineering and inventive types push the modern world through technological struggles and practical types get work done.

 We all have different attributes that complement each other.
 You might go to one friend for advice and another for practical support.
 We all have our place and we are all important.
 Whatever role we take on we have worth.
 Even if that worth is only to one person it is worth all the same.

 Unfortunately there are those who make it their life’s ambition to single out those who fail to conform to their twisted or unrealistic ideals.
 Unfortunately they way we look holds far too much importance in society.
-This negativity could be on a small scale such as the playground bully who picks on the vulnerable child because he or she may not look or act the way that the bully wants.
-It may be on a grand scale such as those who have extremist religious or political beliefs.
+This negativity could be displayed by the playground bully who picks on the vulnerable child because he or she may not look or act the way that the bully wants.
+It may be by those who have extremist religious or political beliefs.

 I still believe that there is more good in this world than bad.
 How do I come to this conclusion?
 The actions of the bad get huge publicity because their actions strike the hearts of the good (the majority).
 The actions of the good don’t always have the same volume of that of the bad as these honourable actions are expected and rightly so.